aspose-total-cloud/Aspose.Total-Products/total/nodejs/conversion/doc-to-xml/_index.md

----title: Convert DOC to XML via Nodejs SDK in Clouddescription: Cloud APIs & SDKs to Convert DOC to XML.
+---title: Convert Word to XML, DOC to XML FREE Converter or Nodejs SDKdescription: Free Conversion of DOC to XML by using Nodejs Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---